Abbbyccc/FAC_-Revision-quiz/README.md

 # FAC_Revision-quiz
 ## Git
 #### Why do we use Git?
 To control and track our project code.
+Git tracks the changes you make to files, so you have a record of what has been done, and you can revert to specific versions should you ever need to.

 #### What’s the difference between Git and GitHub?
-Git is a control system let you manage the project code history, and GitHub is cloud- base hosting service for you let you manage git repos.
+Git is a control system let you manage the project code history, and GitHub is cloud-base hosting service for you let you manage git repos.

 #### What happens when you clonea repository?
 You clone a full copy of all the repository to your chosen location.